marc7s/Homelab/README.md

   - HTTP proxy information: (blank)
   - Participate in the package usage survey: No
   - Software to install: SSH server, standard system utilities
-2. Create a vault file for the docker setup by running `ansible-vault create Configuration/group_vars/homelab_docker/vault` and enter the following:
+2. Create a vault file for the docker setup by running `ansible-vault create Configuration/group_vars/homelab_docker/vault` and enter the following (modifying the values according to your needs):
 ```yml
 ---
 configuration_repository_name: YOUR_CONFIGURATION_REPOSITORY_NAME